-It was a city that I put right in the center of the United States.
-And it's an imaginary city, a city that doesn't really exist.
-Back when I wrote it, people used to say that the exteriors seem to be New York and the interiors seem to be San Francisco.
-And those were the two cities I had spent some time in so I don't think it was a strange way to read the book because those are the cities that I was writing about, using my experiences of for interiors and exteriors.
+And so that's kind of how that goes, I think.
+But it's easy to see correspondences between Dhalgren and any sort of catastrophe.
+And it was a city that I put right in the center of the United States and it's an imaginary city, a city that doesn't really exist.
+Back when I wrote it people used to say that the exteriors seemed to be New York and the interiors seemed to be San Francisco.
+And those were the two cities I had spent some time in so I don't think it was a strange way to read the book.
+Because those are the cities that I was writing about using my experiences for just that, for interiors and exteriors.

-Delany: I was in a whole lot of cities and there's a list of the cities that I actually was in, but mainly I was in San Francisco and New York.
+Delany: I was in a whole lot of cities.
+There's a list of them at the end of the book, but mainly I was in San Francisco and New York.

 Gunnery: Got it.
-You wrote this book over a four year period between 1969 and 1973.
+So you wrote this book over a four year period between 1969 and 1973.
 What was happening both in the world and in your life that motivated you to write Dhalgren?

-Gunnery: The characters in Dahlgren move through a city that's been shaken by something traumatic and life altering, and it follows them as they navigate a new strange existence.
+Gunnery: The characters in Dhalgren move through a city that's been shaken by something traumatic and life altering, and it follows them as they navigate a new, strange existence.
 How did the characters like the Scorpions, for example, adapt to that new reality?

-Delany: Frequently, as happened in real life, they moved into the edges of some of these areas and began to take it over.
-The process was one that happened again and again and again in all big cities and it resulted in these areas that were burnt out.
-And so suddenly you did have squatters.
-That's what it is about.
-The Scorpions are squatters in the ruins of the cities as, indeed are the people living out in the park.
+Delany: Well, they took over, frequently as happened in real life.
+They moved into some of the edges of some of these areas and began to . . . take it over.
+The process was one that happened again and again and again, in all big cities.
+The result was that these areas were often burnt out—sometimes by absent landlords themselves trying to collect insurance.
+It could be devastating and, since you did have squatters there, sometimes incredibly destructive, and people began to carry weird stories to the outside world.
+The Scorpions are squatters in the ruins of the cities as indeed are the people living out in the park.

 Gunnery: What kind of lessons do you think we can learn from science fiction about relating with each other and how to survive in the midst of a pandemic?

-I remember going to visit Denny O'Neil, a comic book editor at DC (Comics) in the Lower East Side and going across the street and there had indeed been riots in the Village and Tompkins Square Park.
-And we had to ashcan covers over our heads and be escorted across the street.
-And I wrote about it in essays as well.
+I remember going to visit Denny O'Neil, a comic book editor at DC in the Lower East Side, and going across the street.
+There had been riots around in the Village, and in Tompkins Square Park.
+We had to hold ashcan covers over our heads and be escorted by the police across Avenue B—I wrote about such things in essays as well.

-Gunnery: Why do you think humans are interested in literature that is apocalyptic, from the Book of Revelation to Dahlgren?
+Gunnery: Why do you think humans are interested in literature that is apocalyptic from the Book of Revelation to Dhalgren.
 What is appealing to us about narratives that have the world that we know collapsing?